Alberta Accredited International Schools

 - collaborate with government ministries and non-governmental organizations to link accredited schools, their teachers, students and community leaders with opportunities to study and work in Alberta

 Alberta Accredited International Schools must meet the accreditation requirements, as outlined in an agreement signed with Alberta Education, and are responsible for the costs associated with being part of the AAIS program.
-In addition, these schools must hire teachers who meet the Alberta certification requirements to teach the Alberta programs of study.
+In addition, these schools must hire teachers who meet the Alberta certification requirements to teach the Alberta programs of study/curriculum.
 The Alberta Principal/Alberta Program Administrator must ensure that the school follows the policies, standards and regulations of Alberta Education, as outlined in the Guide to Education and the Handbook for Alberta Accredited International Schools.
 Students must meet the requirements for graduation in order to obtain a credential from the Province of Alberta.

 Alberta Accredited International Schools may charge tuition and other fees as required in order to fund operations, as they do not receive funding from the Province of Alberta.

-For information regarding the requirements for programming in charter schools for students with disabilities, see Accommodating Students with Exceptional Needs in Charter Schools.
+For information regarding the requirements for programming in public charter schools for students with disabilities, see Accommodating Students with Exceptional Needs in Charter Schools.

 Heritage Language Schools